DionSat/Water-Reuse-App/README.md

 ## How to Run the Project Locally

 To run the project locally, please see the [Laravel installation instructions](https://laravel.com/docs/7.x/installation) to first install Laravel on your machine.
-Laravel requires [composer](https://getcomposer.org/download/) to inisialize the PHP webserver.
+Laravel requires [composer](https://getcomposer.org/download/) to initialize the PHP webserver.

 After installing Composer and Laravel, and cloning the project, it can be served locally by running the command `php artisan serve` in the project directory.